0x2c7/ruby_jard/website/docs/guides/color_schemes.md

 slug: color-schemes
 ---

-Ruby Jard bundles 6 built-in schemes, 4 dark ones, and 2 light ones.
-You can use [color scheme commands](/docs/commands/color-scheme) to up the flight, or define in [configuration file](/docs/guides/configurations).
+Ruby Jard bundles 6 built-in schemes: 4 dark ones and 2 light ones.
+You can use [color scheme commands](/docs/commands/color-scheme) to set the current scheme, or define in [configuration file](/docs/guides/configurations).

 ### 256
-Default scheme, 256 basic colors, supported by all terminals
+Default scheme.
+256 basic colors, supported by all terminals

 ![256 Color scheme](/img/color_schemes/256.png)